 Is the Lake Placid Marathon a Boston Qualifier?

 Yes!!
-For 2019 the race is USATF sanctioned and the course is certified.
+The race is USATF sanctioned and the course is certified.

 Are Music Headphones allowed?